campjs/campjs-ix/source/call-for-papers/index.md

 Closes midnight 29th April 2018.
 You will hear back from us before 1st June.

-We are quite impressed with how [CSSConf](https://2018.jsconfau.com/call-for-speakers) is addressing diversity in speakers.
-The selection process for speakers for this year will be similar to [CSSConf](https://2018.jsconfau.com/call-for-speakers).
+We have taken stock of how other more successful conferences such as [CSSConf](https://2018.jsconfau.com/call-for-speakers) are [addressing diversity in speakers](http://2016.cssconf.com.au/2016/07/01/cfp.html).

 # Topic suggestions